eamars/nhentai_crawler/README.md

 Python Web Crawer
 =================

-Acknowledge: Webpage may contain materials that are not suitable for you.
+Acknowledgment: Webpage may contain materials that are not suitable for you.

-A simple multi-process web crawers that downloads comics from [nhentai (NSFW)](http://nhentai.net)
+A simple multi-thread web crawers that downloads comics from [nhentai (NSFW)](http://nhentai.net)

 Features:
 - Download comics from with certain tags